01-edu/public/subjects/go-reloaded.en.md

 -   Copy to the `quest8.txt` file the following sentence :

-`"Programming is a skill best acquired by pratice and example rather than from books" by Alan Turing`
+`"Programming is a skill best acquired by practice and example rather than from books" by Alan Turing`

 -   Copy to the `quest8T.txt` file the following sentence :